ibm-cloud-docs/ContinuousDelivery/key_protect_integration.md

       instance-name: ffs-secrets
       setup-authorization-type: create
 ```

-For more information about customizing toolchain templates, see [Create a template for a custom toolchain](https://www.ibm.com/cloud/architecture/tutorials/create-a-template-for-a-custom-toolchain){: external}.

 In certain scenarios, you can add a {{site.data.keyword.keymanagementserviceshort}} tool integration dynamically while creating a toolchain.
 For example, if you click **New** to mint a new API key, you can select the **Save this key in a secrets store for reuse** checkbox to save the API key in a {{site.data.keyword.keymanagementserviceshort}} instance to use it again later.
 If you do not already have a {{site.data.keyword.keymanagementserviceshort}} instance, a new instance is created for you.
 {: tip}